Switch to ADA Accessible Theme

 Dividing Marital Property Fairly

 In a divorce, the parties can work together to come up with a property settlement agreement that splits up the marital property in the manner that best suits their needs.
 Darla K. Snead, P.L., can work with you to create a marital settlement agreement that is fair to you and meets your needs.
-Attorney Darla K. Snead can use her years of experience in conflict resolution and mediation to keep these discussions on-track and productive so they don’t devolve into a contested fight over property.
+Attorney Darla K. Snead Dulin can use her years of experience in conflict resolution and mediation to keep these discussions on-track and productive so they don’t devolve into a contested fight over property.
 An agreement between the parties can be incorporated into the divorce judgment provided the court reviews it and finds it to be fair.

 If the parties can’t agree on how to divide the marital property, then they’ll have to litigate the issue in court, with the judge making the final decision.
 The judge is required to make an “equitable distribution” of marital assets and liabilities in a way that is fair to the parties.
 The judge starts with the premise that an equal division is fair, but many different factors could justify an unequal distribution under Florida law.
 These factors include: